The University of Law: Controversies

 In 2023, the University of Law (ULaw) reported a £400,000 loss, a stark contrast to the £30 million pre-tax profit recorded in the previous year.
 The university attributed this decline primarily to a £15.6 million write-off in aged debt, which it linked to financial difficulties stemming from the COVID-19 pandemic.
 The debt write-off was reportedly due to unpaid tuition fees, particularly from students whose funding applications were unsuccessful or who failed to meet loan repayment obligations.

 ULaw's ownership under Global University Systems (GUS) has also attracted scrutiny.
 The university, originally a not-for-profit institution, was sold to Montagu Private Equity in 2012, resulting in the loss of its charitable status.
 Since 2015, it has been owned by GUS, a for-profit education provider led by Aaron Etingen.
 Etingen has previously faced criticism over management practices at other GUS institutions, including the London College of Contemporary Arts, where lecturers reported significant administrative failings and inadequate teaching resources.
 In 2015, one of GUS’s colleges was temporarily suspended from the UK student loans system due to concerns over dropout rates, though it was later reinstated.

 Student deportation controversy

 In April 2023, the University of Law faced criticism over the handling of an international student's visa situation.
 A Pakistani student was instructed by ULaw to arrive in the UK earlier than initially planned to commence his course.
-However, due to a miscommunication regarding the appropriate arrival date, they entered the country before their visa's valid period.
+However, due to a miscommunication regarding the appropriate arrival date, he entered the country before his visa's valid period.
 As a result, the university reported him to the Home Office.
 Subsequently, deportation proceedings were initiated.